Well-constructed characters can bring your book to life

 And, learn from the greats.
 A good writer is a good reader.
 Take a look at how the greats wrote their characters.
 Go back to Shakespeare's Falstaff or Chaucer's Wife of Bath or any more recent character in the hands of a great writer.
 Study how they do it.
 Finally, practice your strokes.
 You will see the results as your own characters take on more depth and dimension.

 Creating characters takes plenty of time, effort, and editing.
-If you're having trouble developing the personalities in your novel, don't hesitate to send your document to our manuscript editors for their input.
+If you're having trouble developing the personalities in your novel, don't hesitate to send your document to our book editors for their input.

 Image source: Rawpixel.com